Rustam-Z/data-structures-and-algorithms/README.md

 ## Introduction to Data Structures
 ### Introduction
 - Data structure usually refers to a *data organization*, *management*, and *storage* in main memory that enables efficiently access and modification.
-- If **data** is arranged in a systematic way then it gets the structure and became meaningful.
+- If **data** is arranged systematically then it gets the structure and becomes meaningful.
 This meaningful and processed data is the **information**.
 - The **cost** of a solution is the amount of resources that the solution needs.
 - A data structure requires:
     - Space for each data item it stores